zenstruck/foundry/docs/index.rst

                 return [
                     // Call CategoryFactory::random() everytime this factory is instantiated 'category' => LazyValue::new(fn() => CategoryFactory::random()),
-                    // The same User instance will be both added to the Project and set as the Task owner 'project' => ProjectFactory::new(['users' => [$owner]]),
+                    // The same UserForPersistentFactory instance will be both added to the Project and set as the Task owner 'project' => ProjectFactory::new(['users' => [$owner]]),
                     'owner'   => $owner,
                 ];